 Members of the Association of Health Care Journalists (AHCJ) who can provide proof of membership are permitted to register as press, regardless of assignment.

 Journalists working for medical and scientific journals must have proof of an editorial news assignment to register, and the publication must have a regularly appearing news section or a special AACR Annual Meeting news section.
-Journal editors attending for the purpose of soliciting manuscripts and other submissions, advertising, or subscriptions from meeting attendees or exhibitors are not permitted to register as press.
+Journal editors attending for the purpose of soliciting manuscripts and other submissions are not permitted to register as press.

-The AACR will consider requests from bloggers, book authors, documentary film crews, social media influencers, and other potential registrants not covered by the above criteria for press registration on a case by case basis.
+The AACR will consider requests from bloggers, book authors, social media influencers, and other potential registrants not covered by the above criteria for press registration on a case by case basis.

 All press registration decisions are made at the discretion of the AACR Communications and Public Relations Department.
 The AACR may request additional information before approving a press registration request.
-Please note: prior-year registration does not guarantee eligibility for the AACR Annual Meeting 2020.
+Please note: prior-year registration does not guarantee eligibility.

-Individuals registered as press for the AACR Annual Meeting agree to abide by all embargoes.
-In advance of the Annual Meeting, the AACR will provide press program abstracts, press releases, and other materials under embargo to facilitate accurate and comprehensive reporting.
+Individuals registered as press agree to abide by all embargoes.
+In advance of the Virtual Annual Meetings, the AACR may provide abstracts, press releases, and other materials under embargo to facilitate accurate and comprehensive reporting.
 Failure to abide by the AACR’s embargoes may result in removal from AACR pre-embargo press lists and dismissal from current and future AACR meetings.

 Other Registration Inquiries

-Advertising, marketing, public relations, and other communications representatives affiliated with industry and outside firms do not qualify for access to the press room or press conference room.
-These attendees must register as general attendees and pay the required registration fee.
+Advertising, marketing, public relations, and other communications representatives affiliated with industry and outside firms do not qualify for press registration.